qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-7.md

 continue from here, but before that, I'll show you a little trick.
 We want to keep the name of the selectable language in the translation file itself.
-That's a good place to keep that string because otherwise, we would need a mapping from the locale (e.g. en) to its human readable name (e.g. English).
-Instead we'll, add a special translation key to our application.
+That's a good place to keep that string because otherwise, we would need a mapping from the locale (e.g. en) to its human-readable name (e.g. English).
+Instead, we'll, add a special translation key to our application.

 ```javascript